Sanix-Darker/Brute-Force-Login/README.md

 ## Target

-The target is present at /target repository, when you run it, you will have this:
+The target is present at `./target` directory, it's a simple php form, when you run it, you will have this:
 <img src="images/target.png" >

 ### NOTE: